zielesny/MIPET/Tutorial/Tutorial.md

 <a href="https://github.com/zielesny/MIPET/releases/download/MIPET/MIPET_win_x86_64.exe"> download </a>,
 which includes a full Java runtime environment.
 Download and run the installation program and follow the installation prompts.
-Once MIPET is installed successfully, proceed with the installation of [Tinker](#tinker) by following the provided instructions.
-To execute the pipeline, it is necessary to configure a scratch directory, a directory for the results and a directory for intermediate results that do not need to be recalculated within the MIPET.properties file, which can be located in the MIPET root directory:
+Once MIPET is installed successfully, proceed with the installation of [Tinker](#tinker) by following the provided instructions below.
+To execute the pipeline, it is necessary to configure a scratch directory, a directory for the results and a directory for intermediate results that do not need to be recalculated within the MIPET.properties file, which is located in the MIPET root directory:

   * *MIPET.Directory.scratch* - scratch directory
   * *MIPET.Directory.calculation* - intermediate results